megancamilla/GATK4_Zymoseptoria/README.md

 You must use conda to install Snakemake and snakemake-wrapper-utils before running this pipeline.
 We recommend creating a separate conda environment for running this analysis, we will call this environment "SNPcalling"

-`conda create --name SNPcalling snakemake snakemake-wrapper-utils`
+`conda create --name SNPcalling snakemake snakemake-wrapper-utils mamba`

 ##### Check if this has worked by typing in your terminal